Heartbreaker (G-Dragon album)

-Heartbreaker is the debut album of South Korean singer-songwriter and rapper G-Dragon, member of Big Bang.
-The chart-topping single "Heartbreaker", became one of the best selling singles in South Korea of all time, having sold over 4 million copies since its release.
-Heartbreaker was the best-selling album by a South Korean solo artist since its release until 2019.
+Heartbreaker is the debut studio album by South Korean rapper G-Dragon.
+The album's chart-topping single "Heartbreaker" became one of the best selling singles in South Korea of all time, having sold over 4 million copies since its release.

 Release and singles

 Although initially scheduled to be released in April, the release date was pushed back to August to coincide with his 21st birthday.
 G-Dragon collaborated with several YG labelmates, including Teddy Park of 1TYM, bandmate Taeyang, and CL and Dara of 2NE1.
 The lead single "Heartbreaker" landed at number-one on multiple charts, including the Mnet and Melon Music chart, while "Breathe" was ranked in the Top 20.
 "A Boy" described the personal struggles he went through as he started in the entertainment industry at the age of 6, eventually becoming a trainee at YG Entertainment when he was 12.
 "The Leaders", which featured Teddy and CL, referenced Girls' Generation's song "Gee", Kim Kyu Jong (of SS501)'s "Wuss Up", and 2NE1's "I Don't Care".